 Injecting panorama metadata to 360 images

-To do so, we can use ExifTool in Linux, MacOS and Windows.
-To inject the metadata which describes a 360 degrees 4K image (3840x2160) we need to run the following command:
+The program ExifTool can be used to inject the 360 metadata into the images.
+For example, with a panorama 4K image (3840x2160) we need to run the following command:

 $ exiftool -UsePanoramaViewer=True -ProjectionType=equirectangular -PoseHeadingDegrees=360.0 -CroppedAreaLeftPixels=0 -FullPanoWidthPixels=3840 -CroppedAreaImageHeightPixels=2160 -FullPanoHeightPixels=2160 -CroppedAreaImageWidthPixels=3840 -CroppedAreaTopPixels=0 -LargestValidInteriorRectLeft=0 -LargestValidInteriorRectTop=0 -LargestValidInteriorRectWidth=3840 -LargestValidInteriorRectHeight=2160 image_name.jpg